These activities are things you can do on Half Moon Cay for little to no cost and without any pre-planning or reservations.

 Enjoy the warm sun, soft sand and beautifully blue Caribbean water while relaxing on the beach in a hammock or lounge chair.
 There are many lounge chairs waiting to be used, umbrellas ready to provide shade and hammocks waiting to be enjoyed in the beach areas of the island.
 If you kids want to enjoy playing in the sand with a bucket and shovel or to build a sand castle then you need to bring the sand pail and shovel with you as they do not provide them on the island.
 The swimming areas are supervised by lifeguards to ensure the safety of everyone enjoying the island.
 Visit the Beach Options page for more information about the beach areas.

 If you bring your own snorkeling equipment to Half Moon Cay you can enjoy the undersea beauty of the private Bahamian island for little to no cost.
 Half Moon Cay does not require that you wear a snorkeling vest (like an inflatable yellow life jacket) while snorkeling.
-The rent snorkeling vest with the snorkeling equipment package but not outside of it.
+They rent snorkeling vests with the snorkeling equipment package but not outside of it.
 If you want to snorkel with a vest then you need to get one on your own prior to the cruise.
 There is not much to see in the main beach area with the exception of a small reef area a short distance out from the Private Oasis large cabana.

 Half Moon Lagoon Aqua Park